 |Litterbox||$25 – $50|

-Litterboxes vary in size, style and design, but most importantly you want to purchase one that has enough room for your cat to turn around and stand up easily, or kitten can grow into.
+Litterboxes vary in size, style and design, but most importantly you want to purchase one that has enough room for your cat to turn around and stand up easily, or your kitten can grow into.
 Don’t buy a litterbox that is too small, it’s a one-time purchase, so better to buy a large box that your cat will feel comfortable using.
 Make sure it has a roof or top, as cats like privacy, and also an opening in the front.
-Be sure to put the litterbox in a convenient, quiet place for your cat that is not heavily trafficked.
-Litterboxes cost between $25 – $50 depending on size.
+Be sure to put the litterbox in a convenient, quiet, private place for your cat that is not heavily trafficked with people walking by.
+Litterboxes cost between $25 – $50 depending on the size.

 There are many types of litter today – recycled newspaper, pine pellets or sawdust, cedar chips, wheat or corn-based, silica gel beads and crystals, or old-fashioned granulated clay litter.
 There are litters that are fragranced and fragrance-free, offer odor control, clumping or non-clumping, are flushable, and have less-tracking formulas.
 So much to choose from!
 Research and many tests have proven cats prefer clumping litter and unscented (cats hate fragrance) litter.
 Clay produces dust for you and your cat, which can irritate cat’s upper respiratory system and yours as well.
-Litter costs between $10 – $40 per bag, depending on type and size of bag.
+Make sure yours is dust-free.
+I have tried them all and prefer wheat litter, SweatScoop.
+Litter costs between $20 – $40 per bag, depending on the type and size of the bag.

 Food & Water Bowls

-The safest materials for cat food bowls are glass, stainless steel, and some ceramics.
+The safest materials for cat food bowls are glass, stainless steel, and some ceramics (be careful of paint, and lead in paint).
 Avoid plastic altogether.
 Here’s my research on cat food and water bowls.
-Pyrex makes great bowls for feeding and water, you can find them at Target and Walmart.
-Water and food bowls will cost between $15 – $25.
+Pyrex or Corning glass makes great bowls for feeding and water, you can find them at Target and Walmart.
+Water and food bowls will cost between $15 – $25, depending on how many you buy and size.

 Cat Scratchers – Boards and Posts

-Cats need to scratch—to stretch and flex their entire body, to condition their claws, to leave their scent, and to groom their nails.
+Cats need to scratch—to stretch and flex their entire body, to condition their claws and paws, to leave their scent, and to groom their nails.
 Indoor cats need objects for scratching, so both horizontal and vertical cat scratchers are important for your cat’s happiness and natural behavior.
 For a cat post, get one that is tall enough to let your cat stretch its entire body vertically.
-Taller is better—avoid buying one too small.
+Taller is better—avoid buying one too small that is ineffective for them.
 Personally, I like the SmartCat Ultimate Scratching Post.
 For scratching boards, there are many styles to choose from.
-You can have scratchers in various places of your home that will keep your cats from scratching the furniture.
-Scratchers range from $10 – $70.
+You can have scratchers in various places of your home that will keep your cats from scratching the furniture and allow them to spontaneously stretch and scratch.
+Scratchers range from $25 – $70, for one.

 Cat trees come in many shapes and sizes today and are made of carpet and sisal.
-Cat trees provide both vertical climbing and scratching, elevation which cats love, and places to sleep and get away.
+Cat trees provide both vertical climbing and scratching, elevation which cats love, and places to sleep and hide.
 They are great for play, exercise, scratching and sleeping.
-Cat trees range from $40 – $175 for more elaborate ones.
+Cat trees range from $75 – $175, from simple to more elaborate ones.
+Go for the best one you can afford.

 Cats love to curl up in a protected space of their own.
 If you buy a cat bed, you want to buy a fabric that’s washable, soft and made of cotton or polyester—not foam.
-Cats like to feel protected and a cat bed that surrounds them, keeping them warm, gives them a space of their own.
-Where you put the cat bed is as important as the cat bed itself—so consider a place where your cat likes to sleep or nap, or provides a safe hiding place.
-Cat beds range from $10 – $30 and up depending on material, size and details.
+Cats like to feel protected and a cat bed that surrounds them—keeps them warm and gives them a space of their own.
+Where you put the cat bed is as important as the cat bed itself—so consider a place where your cat likes to sleep or nap, or hide.
+I like to get several of them, for on the floor, bed and in a closet.
+Cat beds range from $15 – $30+ and up depending on material, size and details.

-Kittens and cats love to play, and there are many good, inexpensive cat toys.
+Kittens and cats love to play and there are many good, inexpensive cat toys.
 Be sure to buy toys that are safe, and don’t have strings, feathers, or small beads that can be ingested.
 Cats love catnip and toys that have catnip inside.
-Many of the cat toys cats that cats love are posted on the Great Cat Products page, like the Cat Charmer, Cat Springs, the Collapsible Tunnel, and catnip toys.
+Many of the cat toys that cats love are posted on our Great Cat Products page, like the Cat Charmer, Cat Springs, the Collapsible Tunnel, and catnip toys.
 Toys range from $3 – $40.

 ANNUAL RECURRING COSTS